bkzk/minja/README.md

 ### Environments variable

-By default minja is using some of local shell variable to determine the default settings like smtp hostname, helo name, sender and recipient address.
+By default, minja is using some of the local shell variables to determine the default settings like SMTP hostname, HELO name, sender, and recipient address.
-- The localhost and port 25 are used by default for SMTP host.
+- The localhost and port 25 are used by default for the SMTP host.
 - The local username and hostname are used to set a default sender address.
-If username can not be determined the postmaster name is used for local part address.
+If the username can not be determined the postmaster's name is used for the local part address.

 #### MFROM= and RCPTTO=

-Envelope sender and recipients addresses can be also defined with local shell variables.
-By exporting one or both of below environment variable the default sender and/or recipient addresses can be set.
-You can set these variable for your current shell session, per instance or globally with your shell rc file (e.g. ~/.bashrc).
+Envelope sender and recipient addresses can be also defined with local shell variables.
+By exporting one or both of the below environment variables the default sender and/or recipient addresses can be set.
+You can set these variables for your current shell session, per instance, or globally with your shell RC file (e.g. ~/.bashrc).

 ```
 # export for bash session